Why the AI and Tech is moving to Space

 For Founders

-The Opportunity A new category of “space-native” AI companies will emerge.
-These ventures will leverage in-situ processing for applications that are impossible today, such as real-time, high-resolution planetary monitoring.
-Founders who begin building for this new compute paradigm will have a massive first-mover advantage.
+A new category of “space-native” AI companies will emerge.
+These ventures will leverage in-situ processing for applications impossible today.
+First-movers gain a massive advantage.

-The Risk Continuing to build a business solely on the architecture of the past decade risks being outmaneuvered by competitors with access to faster, more resilient, and potentially more cost-effective orbital compute.
-Your total addressable market may be constrained.
+Continuing to build solely on the architecture of the past decade risks being outmaneuvered by competitors with access to faster, more resilient orbital compute.
+TAM may be constrained.

 For Investors

-The Opportunity A “picks and shovels” investment thesis for this new economy is emerging.
-The foundational technologies—high-efficiency space solar, radiation-hardened electronics, laser terminals—represent a massive, defensible investment opportunity in a market projected to hit $40B by 2035.
+A “picks and shovels” thesis is emerging.
+Foundational technologies (space solar, radiation-hardened electronics, laser terminals) represent a massive investment opportunity in a $40B market.

-The Risk Failing to factor this paradigm shift into investment models is a critical blind spot.
-A company's long-term scalability and strategic defensibility may now be directly tied to its ability to leverage space-based assets.
-Valuations for purely terrestrial companies may plummet.
+Failing to factor this paradigm shift into investment models is a critical blind spot.
+Valuations for purely terrestrial companies may plummet if they cannot leverage space-based assets.

 For Corporate Strategists

-The Opportunity This stack unlocks unprecedented data advantages.
-Imagine logistics with real-time port monitoring from orbit, or insurance assessing global crop health instantly.
-Form strategic partnerships or direct investments in NewSpace companies to gain proprietary access to this insight firehose.
+Unprecedented data advantages.
+Form strategic partnerships or direct investments in NewSpace companies to gain proprietary access to this insight firehose (e.g., real-time port monitoring).

-The Risk The greatest risk is viewing this as a niche “space industry” trend.
-Orbital infrastructure is a horizontal enabler, much like the internet.
-It will create new, AI-native competitors in traditionally non-tech industries.
+Viewing this as a niche “space industry” trend.
+Orbital infrastructure is a horizontal enabler like the internet.
 Waiting for the impact is a strategy for obsolescence.

 The Path Forward from the High Frontier